MadLittleMods/zig-neural-networks/dev-notes.md

-diagonals of the Jacobian matrix (we just return the single derivative where $`k = i`$ on that diagonal) and completely miss the off-diagonal terms (where $`k \ne i`$) which will throw off how well our network learns (more inaccurate wandering during back propagation) if we try to mix this in during backpropagation.
+diagonals of the Jacobian matrix (we just return the single derivative where $`k = i`$ on that diagonal) and completely miss the off-diagonal terms (where $`k \ne i`$) which will throw off how well our network learns (more inaccurate wandering during back propagation although empirically it might still be "good enough") if we try to mix this in during backpropagation.

 $`
 \begin{bmatrix}